ather13/AlgorithmDataStructureCSharp/README.md

-# About "AlgorithmDataStructureCSharp"
+# About "AlgorithmDataStructureCSharp" code base

-1. Alogorithms and Data Structures
+1. Algorithms and Data Structures
 2. Other common problems solved
-3. Multiple method to solve the problem
+3. Multiple method to solve the same problem
 4. Unit Testing
 5. Some of the files are blank those files are TODO